The International Cooperative Research Group

 Academic Rigor > Local Engagement > Practical Application > Cooperative Excellence

 The International Cooperative Research Group (ICRG) focuses on cooperative research, education, and dissemination of ideas, working closely with local researchers and cooperative development organizations.
 We carry out rigorous field-based research that bridges the gap between theory and practice.
 In the ICRG’s research, learning, and application model, research activity builds trust, ownership, and uptake of outcomes through engagement with key local stakeholders.
 This collaborative approach amplifies our research outcomes, deepens local uptake of concepts, and thus changes lives.

 Academically rigorous methods addressing gaps in knowledge.
 Bridging research results into practice.

 OCDC’s commitment to equitable development provided the impetus to establish The International Cooperative Research Group (ICRG).
 Our driving force is understanding the conditions in which cooperatives flourish, in order for them to advance the economic and social well-being of their members.

 Our Unique Approach

 ICRG occupies a special niche in the research space.
-It combines rigorous methods and diverse strategies for stakeholder engagement, with the intention of fostering and facilitating local ownership and application of the outcomes.
+We see dissemination and learning as integral parts of the research process.
+And so, we combine rigorous methods and diverse strategies for stakeholder engagement, with the intention of fostering and facilitating local ownership and application of the outcomes.
 Our goal is to produce evidence-backed data to support worldwide cooperative development.